pallet/pallet.github.com/doc/_posts/2012-01-13-first-steps.md

 bash$ chmod +x lein
 {% endhighlight %}

+### Install leiningen plugins

+We will need some leiningen plugins.
+Let's install them:

+{% highlight bash %}
+bash$ lein plugin install lein-newnew 0.2.4 bash$ lein plugin install org.cloudhoist/lein-pallet-new 0.1.1-SNAPSHOT bash$ lein plugin install org.cloudhoist/pallet-lein 0.4.2-SNAPSHOT
+{% endhighlight %}

 ## Create a new project

-Now we can create a new clojure project using lein.
-To do this we install the pallet project template, then use it to creat a project named 'quickstart'.
+Now we can create a new clojure project using lein, we will call it 'quickstart'.

 {% highlight bash %}
-bash$ lein plugin install lein-newnew 0.2.4 bash$ lein plugin install org.cloudhoist/lein-pallet-new 0.1.1-SNAPSHOT bash$ lein new pallet quickstart with-pallet-jclouds 1.3.1 Created new project in: quickstart bash$ cd quickstart
+bash$ lein new pallet quickstart with-pallet-jclouds 1.3.1 Created new project in: quickstart bash$ cd quickstart